Category Management

 A category manager will track the market to understand pricing trends, regulatory changes, and innovation for the entire category.
 Category plans can be developed for the long-term (3 – 5 years), medium-term (1 – 3 years), and short-term (quick wins).

 Categorizing historical spend in a structured way creates opportunities for cost savings and extracting more value from suppliers.
-The trend in category spend management is towards full transparency which is being achieved partly through the application of digital tools.
-A higher level of transparency leads to more insights and business value as more professionals can find opportunities for improvement and strategic sourcing.
+The trend in category spend management is towards full transparency, which is being achieved partly through the application of digital tools.
+A higher level of transparency leads to greater insights and business value, as more professionals can identify opportunities for improvement and strategic sourcing.

 Turning data into category insights with spend analysis is a good starting point, but isn’t enough to succeed in ambitious development efforts.
 Leading category managers spend a significant amount of time with stakeholders and end-users to understand their business needs so they can jointly support the organization’s goals.